tkhamez/eve-tools/README.md

 ### Database

-The app needs a PostgreSQL database (tested with version 10).
+The app needs a PostgreSQL database (tested with version 10 and 14).

 Create the following environment variables:
 ```